Think of a story you found really exciting: Moby Dick? Breaking Bad? Cinderella?

 You could also take a common setting and spice it up with uncommon details.
 Tarantino demonstrates this in the restaurant scene between Vince and Mia.
-Whereas many screenwriters would just have this scene play out in a plain restaurant not more distinctive than the pub at your street corner, Tarantino goes totally over the top with it (which was to be expected…):
+Whereas many screenwriters would just have this scene play out in a plain restaurant not more distinctive than the ordinary pub at your street corner, Tarantino goes totally over the top with it (which has to be expected…):

 INT.
 JACKRABBIT SLIM’S – NIGHT

 Compared to the interior, the exterior was that of a quaint English pub.
 Posters from 50’s A.I.P. movies are all over the wall […].
 The booths that the patrons sit in are made out of the cut up bodies of 50’s cars.

 In the middle of the restaurant is a dance floor.
 A big sign on the wall states, “No shoes allowed.”
 Some wannabe beboppers (actually Melrose-types), do the twist in their socks or barefeet.